leah-jala/PP5-PaperDreams7Apr/README.md

 ### Interaction
 ### Accessibility
 Effort has been taking to create a site with color contrast, semantic html for compatibility with assistive technologys and the ability to logically tab through a site, the use of aria-lables and image alts.

+## Site Features

+### Navbar
+- The navbar contains the website name, and links to all pages on the site, apart from those related to the checkout once you only see once completing a transaction.
+- Website name is a link that brings users back to the homepage.
+- Nav bar collapses on small screens.
+- Home: returns users to the homepage
+- About: brings users to a page about the company.
+- Contact: brings user's to a contact form.
+- Tutorials: Takes users to a list of available tutorials.
+There is at present only one.
+- Shop: A dropdown menu allowing users to go to a page with all artwork, or to go to one of the categories.
+- Search: This allows customers to search products.
+As this is an art website and will never have 100s of artworks for sale, it is not as vital as it would be for a larger store in the sense that the field should be ever present.
+I have offered the functionality as an icon and popup form.
+- Wishlist for signed in users.
+    - If nothing is on the wishlist the heart is an outline
+    - If a product is on the wishlist, the heart displays read
+- Wishlist icon does not display for user's who are not signed in -Login/Register - This displays in the navbar for unauthenticated users.
+The dropdown options are to Register or login
+- My Account- if the user is logged in and not a superuser of staff member, they will see
+    - My Profile
+    - Logout
+    if the authenticated user is a staff member, they will additioanlly see
+    - Tutorials Management
+    if the authenticated user is a superuser, they will additionally see
+    - Admin: link to admin panel
+    - Product Management

+### Footer
+- Link to contact page
+- Link to delivery and returns page
+- Link to privacy policy page
+- Social media links
+- Mail Chimp sign up form

+### Homepage
+### About Page
+### Tutorials
+### Tutorials Management
+### Shop
+### Products Management
+### Search Utility
+### Wishlist
+### My Profile
+### Shopping Bag
+### Checkout
+### MailChimp Newsletter
+### Delivery and Returns
+### Privacy

+## Future features
+- Search field should be altered for fuzzy logic.
+- Checkout page: If a form is filled in when the user sees the link towards the bottom it should keep the information through the login.

 ## Installed packages
 This project was built with Python3 and Django 3.2.
 The following packages were installed.